linghuiliu/CosmiTestLCIO/README.md

  make install
 ```

-   Do the same for all the "build_" directories.
+   Do the same for all the "build_" directories in the order above.

 4. ``` source setup.sh```